-Navaratri devotes three days each towards worship of the divine forms of Devi: Durga, Lakshmi and Saraswati.
+Navaratri devotes three days each towards worship of the three divine forms of Devi: Durga, Lakshmi and Saraswati.
 The tenth day is Vijayadashami, the day of victory.

 Saraswati Pooja falls on the days of Ashtami, Navami and Vijayadashami.
 During this period, students worship books and learning material.
-The ninth day is also the day of Ayudha Pooja when you worship the tools of one’s livelihood.
+The ninth day is also the day for Ayudha Pooja when you worship the tools of one’s livelihood.